-A project or thesis is required for the degree, excepting for candidates in foreign language.
-Students majoring in foreign language must pass a comprehensive examination and complete eight units of courses numbered 200-298.
-Three units of credit are granted for a project or thesis upon its acceptance by the committee.
+A project or thesis is required for the degree, excepting for candidates in foreign language and business education.
+Students majoring in foreign language must pass a comprehensive examination and complete eight units of courses in foreign language numbered 200-298.
+Students majoring in business education may select either the regular thesis plan or a comprehensive examination in lieu of the thesis.
+Three units of credit are granted for the project or thesis upon its acceptance by the committee.
 A project is usually considered to be a study which has direct utility for the student, such as the preparation of a curriculum or an intensive study of an approved topic.
 It may also be an artistic production.
 A thesis involves the collection and interpretation of new data or an analysis of a special topic by the use of primary sources of data.